Graduate Student Opportunities in Geography at Carleton University

 Changing northern land-atmosphere interactions: Research assistantships are available for new MSc and PhD interested in studying the impacts of weather variability and disturbances on carbon dioxide, methane and energy fluxes in Arctic tundra and northern peatland ecosystems.
 Experience programming (e.g. Matlab, R, etc) and with micrometeorological techniques (e.g. eddy covariance) or the interest in learning these skills is required.
 Faculty: Elyn Humphreys

 Quantifying climate impacts on cold regions: Permafrost thaw affects environments and human life in Arctic and mountain environments; several PhD and MSc opportunities exist in this context.
 Projects include experiments in a new laboratory facility at Carleton University, terrestrial laser scanning and surveying, numerical experimentation on high-performance computing clusters, as well as application of global climate data to the spatio-temporal simulation of permafrost in and around key field sites.
 Projects usually involve a field component: our research areas are located in Canada as well as Europe and high-mountain Asia (India, Nepal, Pakistan) and involve collaboration with local research institutes or government agencies.
 Faculty: Stephan Gruber

-Permafrost degradation in Canada’s western Arctic: Funded MSc positions are available to study i) the long-term effects of forest fire on permafrost in the southern Yukon Territory, ii) regional permafrost conditions in northern Yukon, and iii) degradation of permafrost in pits excavated for borrow material along the Inuvik-Tuktoyaktyuk Highway.
+Permafrost degradation in Canada’s western Arctic: Funded MSc positions are available to study i) the long-term effects of forest fire on permafrost in the southern Yukon Territory, ii) regional permafrost conditions in northern Yukon, and iii) geohazards along the Dempster highway.
 Faculty: Chris Burn